Krukov/cashews/Readme.md

 ### Cache condition

-By default, any result of function call is stored, even it is a `None`.
+By default, any successful result of function call is stored, even it is a `None`.
-Caching decorators have parameter `condition`, that can be:
+Caching decorators have the parameter - `condition`, that can be:

-- a callable object that receive result of function call, args, kwargs and a cache key
+- a callable object that receive a result of function call or an exception, args, kwargs and a cache key
 - a string: "not_none" or "skip_none" to do not cache `None` values in

 ```python